adityshrma08/adityshrma08/README.md

 ###

-<p align="left">I'm Aditya from KIET Group of Institutions<br><br>- 🔭 I’m working as Web Developer<br>- 📚 I'm currently learning new technologies to enhance my skills<br>- ⚡ In my free time, I enjoy exploring innovative projects and working on personal development</p>
+<p align="left">I'm Aditya from KIET Group of Institutions<br><br>- - 🔭 I’m working as a Web Developer
+<br>- 📚 I'm currently learning new technologies to enhance my skills<br>- ⚡ In my free time, I enjoy exploring innovative projects and working on personal development</p>

 ###